Francisco José Ramos: Thought

-Ramos' philosophical thought, as illustrated in his three-volume Aesthetics of Thought, questions thought as a philosophical category in its relation to language (or writing), and consequently, to the Real.
+Ramos's philosophical thought, as illustrated in his three-volume Aesthetics of Thought, questions thought as a philosophical category in its relation to language (or writing), and consequently, to the Real.
 His work combines approaches from Ancient philosophy—specifically Heraclitus and Parmenides—with other modern and contemporary traditions, such as Psychoanalysis, Ontology and Buddhism.

 Works

 The Drama of Philosophical Writing (1998):

 In the first volume of Aesthetics of Thought, Francisco José Ramos establishes a philosophical proposal that concerns aesthetics, not in its conventional philosophical sense, that is, judgments on beauty, but as a type of sensibility.
 Thought is not addressed as a mental activity, but rather as the plurality of images and configurations that constitute said activity.
-Fundamental to the proposal of Aesthetic of Thought is the acknowledgment of impermanence as that which escapes any configuration or conceptual framework— the original “articulation” is encoded into the written word or the “movements of the thinking”, presumed to be violently captured by the concept.
+Fundamental to the proposal of Aesthetics of Thought is the acknowledgment of impermanence as that which escapes any configuration or conceptual framework— the original “articulation” is encoded into the written word or the “movement of thought”, presumed to be violently captured by the concept.